 Business Process Modernization and Integration

-We have come a long way from the days when we ran a forms-based conference business.
+We have come a long way from the days when the IEEE conferences business was an offline spreadsheet-based business.
 However, there are still many areas within the IEEE business infrastructure that we need to improve and integrate.
 We currently have separate systems that provide support for conferences, publications, contracts management and volunteer reimbursements.
-Each of these systems provide varying levels of access to centralized data management and support for extensibility.
+Each of these systems currently provides varying levels of access to centralized data management and support for extensibility.
 We need a centralized data management system that will continue to enable our our strength… our multi-level federated system.

 It is critical that we move forward and provide all who are touched by our IEEE business processes with up-to-date modern systems that provide support for today’s compliance, financial and audit requirements and most importantly that meet our user needs.
 I feel this is one of our most urgent strategic priorities.